Learn 1000s of English words with our vocabulary builder.

-In a passive sentence, the verb is said to be in the passive voice.
-Similarly, the verb in an active sentence is said to be in the active voice.
+In an active sentence, the verb is said to be in the active voice.
+Here is an example of a verb in the active voice:

 What Is the Active Voice?If the subject is performing the action, then the verb is said to be in the active voice.
 Look at this:

 What Is the Passive Voice?If the subject is having the action done to it, then the verb is said to be in the passive voice.
 Look at this:

 When To Use the Active and Passive VoiceWhen do you use the active voice and when do you use the passive voice?
 As a general principle, you should opt for the active voice over the passive voice because it is more direct and easier to read.
 However, there are other considerations too.
 Here is a list of advantages for the active voice and the passive voice to help you decided which to use.